Understanding ING Groep's Unusual Options Activity | Benzinga

 Understanding ING Groep's Unusual Options Activity

-ING Groep (NYSE:ING) shares experienced unusual options activity on Friday.
-The stock price moved down to $12.84 following the option alert.
+On Wednesday, shares of ING Groep (NYSE:ING) saw unusual options activity.
+After the option alert, the stock price moved up to $13.08.

 - Sentiment: BEARISH